jamesondh/avvvatars/README.md

 ## Features

 - 🌈 **40 Colors** - Colors are so on point that most of the projects can use it without changing it
 - 💠 **60 Shapes** - Beautifully crafted shapes that are unique to your user with color combination
 - 🆎 **Text or Shapes** 🔸 - Use letters (eg. JD for John Doe) or unique shapes
 - 🤠 **Unique to user** - Generated avatars are unique to the string that you provide, it means if you pass janedoe@gmail.com you will always get the same avatar
 - 🕊 **Lightweight** - less than 20kb compressed + gzipped
 - ✍️ **Customizable** - use shadows, change size, provide alternative text to display
+- 🎯 **Headless Mode** - Use the core avatar generation logic in any environment, not just React

 ## Installation